-Dr Kate discusses a recent and very significant acquisition of the State Library – a collection of 270 posters relating to Connections Nightclub – the longest running LGBT nightclub in the Southern Hemisphere.
+The State Library holds a significant collection of 270 posters relating to Connections Nightclub – the longest-running LGBTQIA+ nightclub in the Southern Hemisphere.

 Tim Brown recorded an oral history with Criena Fitzgerald in 2019.
-Tim speaks about his experiences of the club as a young gay man attending the club for the first time, as well as his growing involvement in it as a staff member, manager and then owner, and the steps he took to shift the club's brand and image towards a more inclusive and welcoming space for all, including staffing and entertainment.
+Tim speaks about his experiences as a young gay man attending the club for the first time and his growing involvement as a staff member, manager and owner.
+He describes the steps he took to shift the club's brand and image towards a more inclusive and welcoming space for all, including staffing and entertainment.
 Listen to the recordings or read the transcript of Tim Brown's oral history.